blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 which must all make use of complete schemas in place of partial ones.
 These examples originate from the [Type System RFC](./0352-graph-type-system.md#interfacing-with-types-1).

 While not explained in detail in the Type System RFC the `aggregateEntities` operation would need to change behavior slightly.
-The types returned from aggregating on a specific entity type could now also be implicitly coerced instances of entities (supertypes projected from subtype instances).
+When calling `aggregateEntities` for a specific entity type, entities that are returned might be of that entity type or subtypes of it.
+This is because the entities of the subtype will be able to be coerced to the requested entity type.

 # Drawbacks